dbmi-pitt/ACT-Network/pages/mydoc/informational_links.md

 sidebar: mydoc_sidebar
 keywords: information, links, website
 last_updated: January 2, 2020
-summary: "Below are links to external sites that are relevant to the ACT Network.
-Please contact Paige Ottmar if you would like to suggest additions to this page."
+summary: "Below are links to external sites that are relevant to ENACT/the ACT Network.
+Note that links will continue to be updated as we transition from the ACT Network to ENACT.
+Please contact Elaina Sendro Gano if you would like to suggest additions to this page or if you have questions."
 toc: false
 folder: mydoc
 ---